Anat

 At some point in time in the Bronze Age, either during the reign of Hyksos or shortly after its end, Anat was introduced to Egypt, and achieved a degree of prominence during the reign of Ramesses II, whose devotion to her is well attested.
 Evidence for Egyptian worship of Anat is also available from various sites in Palestine which were controlled by the pharaohs in the Bronze Age.
 She remained a part of the Egyptian pantheon as late as in the Roman period.
 In the first millennium BCE, she also continued to be worshiped in Suhum in Mesopotamia.
 She is also attested in a number of Phoenician inscriptions.
 Most of them come from Cyprus.
 They indicate that on this island an association developed between her and the Greek goddess Athena based on their similar character.
-The only references to Anat in the Hebrew Bible are indirect, and are limited to toponyms and theophoric names, which is presumed to indicate that she was not commonly worshiped in the Kingdom of Israel.
+References to the goddess Anat in the Hebrew Bible are limited and uncertain, with most scholars agreeing they appear only vestigially in theophoric names and place names.

 Anat was characterized as a fertility goddess associated with human sexuality in early scholarship, but despite the occasional modern support, this view is no longer the consensus among experts.
 Proposed etymologies of her name and interpretations of texts she appears in are a subject of criticism.
 The view that goddesses of Ugarit and other nearby areas were interchangeable and had no individual traits, which often shaped early publications about Anat, is also no longer accepted.